mawillcockson/mw_url_shortener/docs/notes.md

 Currently, I'm thinking the database access layer would probably be shared wholesale.
 Much of that will be async since FastAPI can use async functions, so there'll have to be some use of either `asyncio`, or more likely, `trio` in the client to be able to call the DB functions.

 It also hopefully means the database functions will be tested before the server portion is added, reducing the surface the new tests would have to cover.

+### Auditing

+If SQLite doesn't support a native way to log database manipulations to the database itself, it'd be interesting to see what patterns other people have come up with for storing auditing information in the database itself.

+For instance, an `audit` table, where each row is an atomic action that the app takes (e.g. "create redirect", "modify redirect"), and it associates that with either an API user or "`cli`".

+I think this would be useful later.